xymaxim/mpv-ytpb/README.md

 Seeking backward and forward outside of cached ranges is possible with `<` and `>` keys.
 The seeking by rewinding is a quick form of rewinding, with no need to enter a target date.
-An user-defined, arbitrary offset is used instead.
+A user-defined, arbitrary offset is used instead.
 The offset value can be changed with `F` key.

 The format of the input offset value (after `F` pressed) is